Old Spanish Trail (trade route): Frémont's Cutoff

 One last modification to this route was that followed by John C. Frémont eastward in 1844.
 His expedition left the Armijo Route at Resting Spring and turned northeastward after crossing the Nopah Range through Emigrant Pass, through California Valley and across Pahrump Valley to Stump Spring and into the mountains to Mountain Springs, to Cottonwood Spring, to Las Vegas Springs.
 He then crossed the dry 50 miles to the Muddy River before rejoining the Main Route on the Virgin River at Halfway Wash after crossing what later became known as Mormon Mesa.
 This route saved the large distances caused by the diversion of the Armijo and Main routes to follow the Colorado River, and would later become the route of the Mormon Road, the wagon road through southern Nevada between Salt Lake City and Los Angeles.

 Historic preservation and commemoration

 In 1988, a section of the trail in Arches National Park was placed on the National Register of Historic Places.

 In 2001, the section of the Trail that runs across Nevada from the Arizona border to California was placed on the National Register of Historic Places as the Old Spanish Trail/Mormon Road Historic District.

+Mojave National Preserve and Mojave Trails National Monument preserve sections of the trail traveling through the Mojave Desert in California.

 The Old Spanish Trail became the fifteenth national historic trail after Congress adopted Senate Bill 1946 and President George W. Bush signed the legislation in December 2002.

 Although few traces of the early traders' trail remain, the Trail is now commemorated in many local street and road names, and numerous historical markers in the states that it crossed.
 Portions of US 160 in Colorado and US 191 in Utah are similarly designated.